open-telemetry/community/projects/ci-cd.md

 ## Description

-The goal of this working group is define the semantic conventions for CI/CD Observability and outline a path forward for the Open Telemetry community.
+The goal of this working group is define the semantic conventions for CI/CD Observability and outline a path forward for the OpenTelemetry community.

 ### Why